max-mapper/get-dat/markdown/04-working-with-files.md

 ## Reading blobs

-Type `ls`.
-You can see the cat has now appeared in your filesystem.
-This is great for working on these files in other programs, but dat can also read their binary contents back out using `read`.
+Do an `ls`.
+You can see that the cat has now appeared on your filesystem.
+This is great for working with other programs.
+If you want to integrate dat programmatically, you can have dat read their binary contents back out using `read`.

 We need to pipe its output into a file to avoid displaying raw PNG data in the terminal (which just looks like nonsense):